LoKiToon/lokitoon.github.io/README.md

 This is a website that was created mainly to showcase artworks out of my passion.

 # TODO
-* A refactoring of the Expression playground
+* A refactoring of the Expression playground ( WNIP )
 * Maybe implement lazy loading?
 Not sure..
-* Dark/light themes